Meet Our Team

 Timea Hodics, MD

-Dr. Hodics is the director of the stroke recovery program at Houston Methodist.
+Dr. Hodics is the Director of the Interventional Neuro-recovery Program in the Department of Neurosurgery at Houston Methodist.
 She is a restorative neurologist focused on advancing recovery after injury through various innovative approaches.
 Her research includes developing personalized noninvasive stimulation techniques to improve cognitive function after injury and disease and exploring the mechanism of recovery using neuroimaging and neurophysiological biomarkers.
 Hodics works in collaborative research projects to explore spinal stimulation, the role of gut microbiome changes in stroke patients’ recovery and the role of immune mechanisms in brain plasticity.
 She is developing an AI-based home rehabilitation for stroke patients and studying the functional and structural impairments of stroke to pave the way for more effective treatment strategies and improved patient outcomes.

 Lan Luan, PhD